Post Doctoral Fellow Center for Health Enhancement Support Systems (CHESS); University of Wisconsin-Madison 2006

 Interests & Expertise

-Nambisan pursues highly inter-disciplinary research that draws on these different fields.
+Dr. Nambisan pursues highly inter-disciplinary research that draws from different fields.

 Nambisan, P., Luo, X., Kapoor, A., Patrick, T. B., & Cisler, R. A. (2015).
 Social media, big data and public health informatics: Ruminating behavior of depression revealed through twitter.
 Proceedings of the HICSS -48 (Hawaii International Conference on System Sciences) conference.